Tomás Frías: 1874 National Assembly

 Finally, the time to discuss the most important concern in the minds of the anxious deputies had come.
 The questioned legality of the Frías administration was put to discussion, and it was agreed by the majority, and a revision committee, that the President was indeed serving constitutionally.
 Even some of his own detractors, such as General Quevedo and his party, accepted the legality of Frías' accession; however, Corral and his partisans vehemently rejected it.
 The corralistas argued that, Frías, having renounced the Presidency in 1873, had also renounced the Presidency of the Council of State and, thus, could not possibly be considered the legal successor of the deceased Ballivián.

-On September 7, the Assembly discussed the municipalities crisis which emerged from the law of March 2, placing municipalities under the scrutiny of the government.
+On 7 September, the Assembly discussed the municipalities crisis which emerged from the so-called "law of 2 March", placing municipalities under the scrutiny of the government.
 This had caused the insubordination of several municipal councils and had led to resistance.
 A passionate and lengthy discussion ensued, ending indecisively and failing to solve the issue at hand.

 Debate over constitutional reform

 With the question of legitimacy solved, the most important concern now was Article 70 of the Constitution and whether it should be changed or not.
-As had been proposed earlier, when a succession crisis occurs, the President of the Council of State was to assume the interim presidency and call for elections.
-During the session of August 22 and 24, the Assembly presented a report which rejected the proposed reform.
+As had been proposed earlier, when a succession crisis occurs, the president of the Council of State was to assume the interim presidency and call for elections.
+During the session of the 22 and 24 of August, the Assembly presented a report which rejected the proposed reform.
 Those who opposed the government, claiming that popular democracy had not been at play when Frías assumed the Presidency, believed that a Vice President should be the heir in case of an emergency.
 Nonetheless, the reform of Article 70 of the Constitution was rejected after General Quevedo declared himself against it.
 The discussion moved to the reform of Article 62, which required any government official to have been born in Bolivia.
 It was proposed that this only apply to the position of President and deputy.
 This proposal was rejected, and no further discussion was held on the matter.
-Another proposed reform involved Article 40, which stipulated that the National Assembly was to meet every August 6 in the capital.
+Another proposed reform involved Article 40, which stipulated that the National Assembly was to meet every 6 August in the capital.
 The proposal stated that the President be able to choose another city in case of extraordinary circumstances.
 Some proposed that a capital finally be chosen, since, for decades, the Assembly had met in many different cities.
 This reform was rejected as well.
 The reform of Article 12, which stipulated that a debtor could not be imprisoned, was also discussed; it was proposed that this Article be changed.
 The reasons stated generally pointed to the harm the Article had caused to the economy, the mining industry, and commerce.
-This reform led to a long and arduous discussion which was finalized on September 2, with the majority failing to achieve the two thirds necessary for a constitutional reform to take place.
+This reform led to a long and arduous discussion which was finalized on 2 September, with the majority failing to achieve the two thirds necessary for a constitutional reform to take place.